Dear readers of ADxS.org, please forgive the disruption.

 • Tenofoviralafenamide (antiviral agent)

-• Trandolapril (ACE inhibitor, angiotensin receptor neprilysin inhibitor, ARNI)81
+• Trandolapril (ACE inhibitor, angiotensin receptor neprilysin inhibitor, ARNI)36

 • Trans-permethrin (pesticide)

-These agents should therefore not be combined with MPH if possible.
-We hypothesize that for superfast metabolizers, however, such a combination could be helpful, with at the same time particularly close medical control.
+These active ingredients inhibit the degradation of MPH by CES1 and should therefore not be combined with MPH if possible.
+We hypothesize, however, that such a combination could be helpful for super-rapid metabolizers, with particularly close medical monitoring at the same time.

 • 11-Deoxo-glycyrrhetinic acid (IC50: 10.5 µM) (triterpenoid)